c-ola/ebpf-perf/README.md

 # Profiling with eBPF
 This tool attaches a BPF program to (mostly) each function entry and return in an elf, outputting a trace of these calls/returns.

+Note: I'm trying to move some of the loader stuff to rust since it's more ergonomic in some situations (working with different configurations for binaries).

 ## Dependencies
 - gcc
 - make